YAML.safe_load: Safely Deserialize YAML in Ruby

 # => Psych::DisallowedClass: Tried to load unspecified class: OpenWithShellExpansion

-The attacker’s payload is neutralized — the program crashes safely instead of running their code.
+The attacker’s payload is neutralized, so the program crashes safely instead of running their code.
+The exception is a Psych::DisallowedClass, which you can catch and handle gracefully rather than letting it propagate as an unhandled error.

 Basic types are always allowed regardless of permitted_classes: String, Integer, Float, TrueClass, FalseClass, NilClass, Array, Hash.